-Like I say, I have given up enough ground, so I drew a red line of death all the way around the lawn tractor.
+Like I say, I have given up enough ground, so I drew the red line of death all the way around the lawn tractor.
 It was mine and I was not going to share.

 You see, I love that tractor.
 I love the reassuring drone of its engine.
 I love the gentle sway as it rolls over the swells in my lawn.
 I love nothing better than a cold beer on a warm sunny day and the rumble of my tractor puttering across a sea of green.
 We have ten acres, half of which is lawn, so there is a lot of time to love that tractor.

-I know having that much lawn is absurd.
-Everyone tells me so – but they have yet to see a kid backpedaling to catch a pop-fly across the green vastness of my lawn.
-Nor have they spent a morning strolling across a mist covered yard with a warm mug of coffee.
+I know a huge lawn absurd.
+Everyone tells me so – but they have yet to see a kid backpedaling to catch a pop-fly across the vast greenness of my lawn, nor have they spent a morning strolling across a mist covered yard with a warm mug of coffee.

 But here is the problem….

 She constructed an archipelago of gardens across my sea of grass.
-She is importing rocks to erect shoals that extended long breakwaters of hedges into what should be clear sailing.
-She is doing to my lawn what she did to my refrigerator and my living room.
-She is making it hers.
+She has imported rocks to build shoals of hedges into what should be clear sailing.
+She has done to my lawn what she did to my refrigerator and my living room.
+She made it hers.